er1czz/dit-maskrcnn-finetune/README.md

   "imageHeight": 2200,
   "imageWidth": 1700}
 ```
+- can use this custom script to convert labelme to coco (all-in-one) [master_convert.py](https://github.com/er1czz/dit-maskrcnn-finetune/blob/main/master_convert.py)
 ## 2 Setup environment
 - below is the version of PyTorch and detectron2 I installed and ran successfully on both AWS EC2 g4dn.2xlarge instance (NVIDIA Turing T4 16GB VRAM) and a local workstation (NVIDIA Turing TU104 8GB VRAM)
 ```